sjdv1982/cloudless/GUIDE.md

 - Install Seamless (Docker and conda)

-- Install Cloudless requirements.txt with pip
+- Install Cloudless requirements.txt with pip.
+Define $CLOUDLESSDIR in your .bashrc

 - Start Redis: `seamless-redis` .
 It is assumed that your Redis instance does not contain anything else that needs to be saved.